 Similar to car maintenance for brakes, it’s really just a matter of keeping an eye and ear on them.
 If you start to hear some squealing, then it may be time to replace the pads.

 On my wheels, I can look through to see the rotors.
-I like to keep an eye on them to be sure there’s no visible pitting or scratches that would indicate it’s time for them to be changed.
+I like to keep an eye on them to be sure there are no visible pitting or scratches that would indicate it’s time for them to be changed.

 In the brake actuator, you have to keep an eye on the fluid level in the reservoir.
 Where our is installed, it’s easy to access and to open the cap and look inside for the fluid level.
 If it’s low, it takes DOT 3 brake fluid available at pretty much any auto parts store.